-- (1) the court's evaluation of the significance and usefulness of the defendant's assistance, taking into consideration the government's evaluation of the assistance rendered;51 - (2) the truthfulness, completeness, and reliability of any information or testimony provided by the defendant;52 - (3) the extent of the defendant's assistance;53 - (4) any injury suffered, or any danger or risk of injury to the defendant or his family resulting from his assistance;54 - (5) the timeliness of the defendant's assistance.55
+- (2) the truthfulness, completeness, and reliability of any information or testimony provided by the defendant;56 - (3) the extent of the defendant's assistance;57 - (4) any injury suffered, or any danger or risk of injury to the defendant or his family resulting from his assistance;58 - (5) the timeliness of the defendant's assistance.59

-Under circumstances set forth in 18 U.S.C. § 3553(e) and 28 U.S.C. § 994(n), as amended, substantial assistance in the investigation or prosecution of another person who has committed an offense may justify a sentence below a statutory mandatory minimum.
-56
+Under circumstances set forth in 18 U.S.C. § 3553(e) and 28 U.S.C. § 994(n), as amended, substantial assistance in the investigation or prosecution of another person who has committed an offense may justify a sentence below a statutory mandatory minimum.60

 A reduction under this policy statement must "be considered independently of any reduction for acceptance of responsibility."
-57
+61